 At any rate, it’s probably a good idea to have your “T” levels checked by your doctor, which is done through a simple blood test.
 You may find that one simple pellet or cream is all it takes to get your MoJo back.
 At any rate, it’s time to see what it is in your life that may be effecting the your “lead levels”…..so to speak.

-I put together a list of what I found are the biggest culprits to lowering testosterone.
 Ladies don’t be fooled.
 You need testosterone as well, but the only difference is you require much lower levels than men but it is still an important part of your well being.
+Like having trouble losing those last few pounds, trying to squeeze into an old outfit or you just don’t know why you’re always tired?
+I put together a list of what I found are the biggest culprits to lowering testosterone.

 Remember to always check with your doctor and don’t just take my word for it.
 Low T might be related to an underlying medical condition such as a tumor or disease.
 You can also research much of this information as well.
 Keep in mind not just people over 40 suffer from low T. Your lifestyle and stress levels or disease can determine it as well.

-I recommend that one stay away from high-protein, low-fat diets, especially if you’re doing a lot of endurance related activities like running.
+I recommend that you stay away from high-protein, low-fat diets, especially if you’re doing a lot of endurance related activities like running, cycling or swimming.
 Not enough carbs can create a condition called ketosis which is good for VERY short term weight loss, however, over longer periods of time it is extremely bad for testosterone levels as well as your overall health.
 The kidneys reabsorb some testosterone from the blood but in the presence of ketones they lose out and it’s excreted.

 Eat a diet rich in monounsaturated fats.
 This has been known to help the body make hormones like testosterone.
 Foods high in Mono unsats are walnuts, avocados and almonds as well as flax seeds and fish oils.